datacamp-content/courses-introduction-to-shell/chapter1.md

 You'll report high-level feedback (2) in a separate feedback form after you've completed the entire course.

-Specific feedback (1) should be reported directly in the course using the *Report Issue* button, which looks like an **exclamation point (!) in the upper righthand corner of your screen**.
+Specific feedback (1) should be reported directly in the course using the *Report Issue* button, which looks like an **exclamation point (!) in the upper right hand corner of your screen**.
 This means you can report issues as soon as you encounter them in the exercises.

 <hr>